Highlights Of India – Taj Tour

 Day 2: Delhi

 On arrival in the capital, transfer to your hotel and enjoy some free time to relax.
-In the afternoon, visit the Jama Masjid Mosque in Old Delhi, the largest mosque in India built by the fifth Mughal Emperor Shah Jahan whose other architectural feats include the legendary Taj Mahal.
-Drive past the impressive Red Fort, a UNESCO World Heritage Site and the main seat of the Mughal Empire for 200 years, during an afternoon drive around India’s capital city.
-This evening your group will enjoy a welcome dinner with a glass of Indian wine or beer, hosted by your tour leader.
+This afternoon you’ll head to Old Delhi to visit Jama Masjid, the largest mosque in India built by the fifth Mughal Emperor Shah Jahan whose other architectural feats include the legendary Taj Mahal.
+Drive past the impressive Red Fort, a UNESCO World Heritage Site and the main seat of the Mughal Empire for 200 years, on an afternoon drive around India’s capital city.
+This evening your group will have a welcome dinner with a glass of Indian wine or beer, hosted by your tour leader.
 Stay: Maidens Hotel, New Delhi (or similar).
 D.

 Day 3: Delhi to Agra

-See more of the main sights of New Delhi including the Raj Ghat – an open-air memorial to Mahatma Gandhi surrounded by trees planted by visiting dignitaries such as Queen Elizabeth II.
-Drive past the grand neo-classical government buildings, designed by Sir Edwin Lutyens and a relic of the British Raj.
-Enjoy lunch at a local restaurant before driving south to Agra, a city which is famous as the home of the magnificent Taj Mahal but also hosts other UNESCO World Heritage Sites.
+See more of the main sights of New Delhi including the Raj Ghat – an open-air memorial to Mahatma Gandhi surrounded by trees planted by visiting dignitaries including Queen Elizabeth II.
+Drive past the grand Neo-classical government buildings, designed by British architect, Sir Edwin Lutyens, during the British Raj.
+Have lunch at a local restaurant before driving south to Agra, a city which is famous as the home of the magnificent Taj Mahal but also hosts other UNESCO World Heritage Sites.
 Approx. journey time: 6 hours, 131 miles.
 Stay: Trident, Agra (or similar).
 B, L, D.